AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 However this may be a reasonable trade off as it is a very simple solution that is likely to have predictable, consistent high performance.

 ### Can't run Redis?
 Go relational
-If you do not or cannot run Redis, sorted sets can be implemented in a relational database such as MySQL.
+If you cannot run Redis, sorted sets can be implemented in a relational database such as MySQL.
 This could use a managed service like AWS RDS in its various flavours.
-This approach also performed very well with `sqlite`.
+This approach also performed very well with a `sqlite` proof of concept I did, however although `sqlite` is fantastic, using it for this purpose may present more challenges than just using a database _server_.

 The sorted sets would live in a single table with a **covering index** on `PK2 ASC, SK DESC`.
 Instead of a `ZREVRANGE` Redis command, a query like `SELECT PK, SK FROM pages WHERE PK2=?
 ORDER BY SK DESC LIMIT n, 1` is used.